-PROXY STATEMENT 2018 Annual Meeting of Stockholders
+PROXY STATEMENT 2019 Annual Meeting of Stockholders

-This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors of Capitala Finance Corp. ("Capitala Finance," the "Company," "we," "us" or "our") for use at the Company's 2018 Annual Meeting of Stockholders (the "Meeting") to be held on April 26, 2018 at 8:30 a.m., Eastern Time, at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 and at any postponements or adjournments thereof.
-This Proxy Statement, the accompanying proxy card and the Company's Annual Report for the fiscal year ended December 31, 2017, are first being sent to stockholders on or about March 13, 2018.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors of Capitala Finance Corp. ("Capitala Finance," the "Company," "we," "us" or "our") for use at the Company's 2019 Annual Meeting of Stockholders (the "Meeting") to be held on May 2, 2019 at 8:30 a.m., Eastern Time, at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 and at any postponements or adjournments thereof.
+This Proxy Statement, the accompanying proxy card and the Company's Annual Report for the fiscal year ended December 31, 2018, are first being sent to stockholders on or about March 18, 2019.

 We encourage you to vote your shares, either by voting in person at the Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you properly sign and date the accompanying proxy card or vote through the Internet, and the Company receives it in time for voting at the Meeting, the persons named as proxies will vote your shares in the manner that you specify.
-If you give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the election of the nominees as directors and FOR the other matters listed in the accompanying Notice of Annual Meeting of Stockholders.
+If you give no instructions on the proxy card, the shares covered by the proxy card will be voted FOR the election of the nominees as directors and FOR the other matter listed in the accompanying Notice of Annual Meeting of Stockholders.

 If you are a "stockholder of record" (i.e., you hold shares directly in your name), you may revoke a proxy at any time before it is exercised by notifying the proxy tabulator, American Stock Transfer & Trust Company, LLC ("AST"), in writing, by submitting a properly executed, later-dated proxy, or by voting in person at the Meeting.
-Please send your notification to Capitala Finance Corp., c/o American Stock Transfer & Trust Company, LLC, 6201 15th Avenue, Brooklyn, NY 11219, and submit a properly executed, later-dated proxy or vote in person at the Meeting.
+Please send your notification to Capitala Finance Corp., c/o American Stock Transfer & Trust Company, LLC 6201 15th Avenue, Brooklyn, NY 11219, and submit a properly executed, later-dated proxy or vote in person at the Meeting.
 Any stockholder of record attending the Meeting may vote in person whether or not he or she has previously voted his or her shares.
-If your shares are held for your account by a broker, bank or other institution or nominee ("Broker Shares"), you may vote such shares at the Meeting only if you obtain proper written authority from your institution or nominee and present it at the Meeting.
+If your shares are held for your account by a broker, bank or other institution or nominee ("Broker Shares"), you may vote such shares at the Meeting.
 All of our directors are encouraged to attend the Meeting.
 Stockholders have no dissenters' or appraisal rights in connection with any of the proposals described herein.